 Danger Level: Sky High

 Okay, let’s think back to recent blogs and detail the most common way bed bugs get into people’s homes.
 The answer is that they travel in luggage that brings them in after people have been in an infested hotel.

 So, the luggage is definitely out.
 But what about bags, including purses and camera bags?
 Best not to risk it.
 They’re filled with nooks and crannies that the little vampires can hide in.

 Danger Level: High

 Best to leave it at the garage sale.
-If you just can’t say no, you’d better be willing to wash them in hot water and put them in your dryer on the hottest setting.
-Just make sure no bugs drop to the floor on the way to the washing machine.
+If you just can’t say no, you’d better be willing to wash them in hot water and put them in your dryer with the hottest setting.
+Make sure no bugs drop on the floor to the washing machine.